-THE TRAGEDY OF THE COMMONS IS A MATTER OF COLLECTIVE UNCONSCIOUSNESS
+THE TRAGEDY OF THE COMMONS IS COLLECTIVE UNACCOUNTABILITY

 Why this little digression about public roads?
 Public roads are commons, property owned by 'everyone' for which few individuals care because it is not their own.
 Road design, drainage, and vegetation all have a great deal to do with whether our plant restoration efforts succeed.
 Without roads, the effort would be impossible.
 Yet because of how they are managed, the spread and multiplication of weeds is abetted enormously.
-That's where you come in when it comes to taking action, both influencing politicians and doing the repair and maintenance work along your roadside yourself if you are a landowner.
+That's where you come in when it comes to taking action, whether influencing politicians or doing the repair and maintenance along your roadside yourself if you are a landowner.

 Our County roads are in disastrous condition.
 Meanwhile, County specifications for private road design and construction are an outrage.
-I know one neighbor who had to provide a turnaround on his driveway for a hook-and-ladder fire truck that could NEVER make it up the County road to his property.
+I know one neighbor who had to provide a turnaround atop his driveway for a hook-and-ladder fire truck that could NEVER make it up the County road to his property much less up the rest of the driveway.
 One would think the politicians who approve these rules and the bureaucrats who enforce them were insane... until you realize how much money the local quarry operators and contractors make because of this "insanity" and how much those same vendors underbid jobs for the County.